PLOS Subject Keywords: Gathering Data

 8 Weather 1

 Those tie up well with what we saw on the home page for the article.
 We see that all of the terms except Predation appear only once.
-There are two entries for Predation, one in category “Ecology and environmental sciences” and the other in “Biology and life sciences”.
+Predation has two entries, one in category “Ecology and environmental sciences” and the other in “Biology and life sciences”.
 We can’t really interpret these entries as ratings.
 They should rather be thought of as interactions.
 At some stage we might transform them into Boolean values, but for the moment we’ll leave them as interaction counts.

 Some data is collected explicitly, perhaps by asking people to rate things, and some is collected casually, for example by watching what people buy.
 Toby Segaran, Programming Collective Intelligence